 To help our students achieve success, we create a custom Chrysalis academic plan for each student.
 Upon arrival, our academic team develops a specialized schedule with each student to fit her particular interests and academic needs.
-We take in to considering individual learning style and educational testing.
+We take in to consideration individual learning style and educational testing.
 All core courses are teacher-led, and class sizes remain small, with an average of six students.
 Our goal is to provide an intimate academic setting designed to meet student's therapeutic needs in the classroom.

 State-certified teachers use creative and advanced techniques for every core class.
 Our teachers find ways to engage a girl’s individual strengths and interests, from creative writing to science, art and music.
 Instructors also teach skills that prepare students for college and a professional career.
 We have a school counselor who looks at realistic plans for students’ futures, and helps guide seniors through college applications.
 In fact, because of the confidence and success experienced in and out of our classrooms, the majority of our program graduates go on to pursue higher education.